testfairy/docs/docs/03_Android/06_Customizing_feedback_dialog.md

 	TestFairy.setFeedbackOptions(feedbackOptions);
 ```

-For more information please referer to the Android SDK [class reference](https://app.testfairy.com/reference/android/).
+For more information, please refer to the Android SDK [class reference](https://app.testfairy.com/reference/android/).